I made a short video about stereoizing an electric guitar recording, which you can see here...

 The downside is that the difference signal doesn't have much of a signal-to-noise ratio, therefore if the broadcast signal is weak then the audio will be noisy.
 On some FM radio sets, you can switch to mono, when you will hear a much less noisy signal.
 It's a big difference.
 And most sets will do this automatically when the signal is really weak.

 In consequence of this, many people listening while driving will be hearing a mono signal.
 If your mix doesn't sound good in mono, then hard luck - it either won't get broadcast in the first place, or listeners will desert the station.

 You can enjoy great stereo by sitting exactly between a pair of stereo loudspeakers, properly positioned.
 That is you as an individual.
 Invite some more people to the party and only a few of them will be well placed to hear stereo as it should be heard.
 Invite a few more and many of them won't get the stereo experience at all.

 If your mix doesn't sound good when there is a whole party-load of people, chatting and downing drinks, then you can't say that it is entirely a good mix, however brilliant it sounds when properly heard in stereo.

 In summary, there are situations where mono is unavoidable.
 And there are many examples of recordings that sound wonderful in mono.

 Maybe mono isn't such a bad thing after all.

-My question now to RP readers is, does anyone actually prefer mono to stereo?
+My question now to Audio Masterclass visitors, does anyone actually prefer mono to stereo?

 By David Mellor, Course Director of Audio Masterclass